Denver 4th Of July

 Great Rates at Denver Hotels for the 4th of July

 Denver hotels are offering great rates over the holiday weekend.
 All these rates are based on availability.
-Browse all the offers at http://www.denver.org/hotels/specials.
+Browse all the offers.

 Cherry Creek Arts Festival

-This free, outdoor extravaganza – the city’s signature cultural celebration of the visual, performing and culinary arts – gives more than 350,0000 annual visitors the chance to meet and talk with international visual artists, enjoy a wide range of family friendly fun sample fine cuisine.
-Experience Artivity Avenue, a full block of interactive activities perfect for youngsters.
+This free, outdoor extravaganza - the city's signature cultural celebration of the visual, performing and culinary arts - gives more than 350,0000 annual visitors the chance to meet and talk with international visual artists, enjoy a wide range of family friendly fun sample fine cuisine.
+At the Cherry Creek Arts Festival, experience Artivity Avenue, a full block of interactive activities perfect for youngsters.
 Visit the Cultural Pavilion, where music, dance and theater from around the globe will be presented.
-Culinary Avenue features tasty treats and live cooking demonstrations from some of Denver’s most popular eateries.
+Culinary Avenue features tasty treats and live cooking demonstrations from some of Denver's most popular eateries.

 Fireworks at Elitch Gardens Theme & Water Park

-Spend the day riding the roller coasters and the water slides at Denver’s downtown amusement park and then watch a brilliant fireworks display light up the night sky, starting at dusk.
+Spend the day riding the roller coasters and the water slides at Elitch Gardens Theme & Water Park, Denver's downtown amusement park, and then watch a brilliant fireworks display light up the night sky, starting at dusk.

 Liberty 4-Mile Run

-Work off all the bbq and cake by running in the Liberty 4-mile run.
+Work off all the BBQ and cake by running in the Liberty 4-Mile Run.
 Wear your red, white and blue proud and enjoy the celebration.
 Prizes will be given to kids and adults with the best patriotic flair.
 After the run enjoy food and beverages.
-Adult advance registration is $35; free for kids participating in the Firecracker Kids Fun Run.

 Park Hill 4th of July Parade